Stephanie Andujar

 Stephanie Lee Andujar (born July 15, 1986), nicknamed StephA, is an American actress, director, producer, writer, singer, dancer and songwriter.
-Known to be a comedic and dramatic actress, her versatility goes far.
+She is known for her comedic and dramatic roles.
 Starring in the Academy Award-winning film Precious (2009), Pariah (2011), See Girl Run (2012), Babygirl (2013), A Walk Among the Tombstones (2014), and the film Marjorie Prime (2017).
 Her television career includes CBS's Blue Bloods (2018), NBC's Law & Order: SVU (2007), nurse drama Mercy (2010), and Blindspot (2015).
 Andujar received praise for her performance in Orange is the New Black Season 2 (2014) as young Miss Rosa.
 Stephanie also starred in theatre performances from The Wiz, The Crucible, and The Good Woman of Setzuan.

 Early life and education

 Andujar was born in Manhattan, New York on July 15, 1986.
 Her father, Hector Andujar, was born in Ponce, Puerto Rico and her mother Carmen Andujar (of Puerto Rican descent) is an NYPD School Safety Agent, born in Chelsea, New York.
 She has an older sister Melanie Andujar and a younger brother Hector Andujar Jr. Her family first resided in Harlem, then to Queens, finally settling back to the neighborhood in Manhattan.
 While being raised in Chelsea-Elliot Houses housing projects, Andujar started acting at the age of 12, when her parents enrolled her at a Beacon after-school arts program.
 At 13, she landed the part of the Scarecrow in the musical The Wiz.
 While performing in The Wiz a talent manager noticed her and signed her up immediately.
 Her drama teacher Derrick Tyes pushed for her to audition for drama schools.
 She was then accepted at Talent Unlimited High School where she performed in more than 10 drama productions.

 She obtained her Business Degree (2009) at Pace University in New York City.